ryanapfel/horoswebviewer/README.md

 # How to Install

-1. Whatever the name of the user folder is go to that
+1. Execute the commands below.
+Insert the username (probally drop) for <USERNAME> in the first line below
 ```
 cd /Users/<USERNAME>/Library/Application\ Support/Horos
 git clone https://github.com/ryanapfel/horoswebviewer.git